Manuelzee/FashionManuelStyle/README.md

 ## Acknowledgments

-- The design inspiration for this project came from various fashion websites and portfolios.
+- The design inspiration for this project came from htmlcodex fashion template which was cloned and redesigned.
-- Special thanks to [Name of any libraries or frameworks used] for their contributions to web development.
+- Special thanks to Bootstrap for their contributions to web development.